SWOOP: Top-k Similarity Joins over Set Streams: Experiments

 {DBLP.} Articles from DBLP\footnote{\url{http://dblp.uni-trier.de/}}~\cite{DBLP:journals/pvldb/Ley09}.
 A set is a publication and the tokens correspond to the words in the authors and title fields.
 The timestamp is the modification date from DBLP's XML file.

-{FLICKR.} Photo meta-data.
+{FLICKR.} Photo meta-data\footnote{Provided by Bouros et al.~\cite{boge12}.}.
 A set consists of tokens from the tag or title text describing a photo.
 The timestamps are assigned randomly between 0 and 10,000 seconds.

-This dataset was provided by Bouros et al.~\cite{boge12}.
+{ENRON.} E-mail data.
+A set is formed by the words in the subject and body fields, and the timestamp is defined by the send time.

+{INDUSTRY.} Workflow instances from an ERP system.
+A set consists of pairs of subsequent workflow activities, and the timestamp is that of the last activity in the workflow.

-\paragraph{Measures} The \emph{average window size} $\avgwin$ is the average number of sets in sliding window $W$, which is controlled by the duration $w$ of $W$.
+\paragraph{Measures} The \emph{average window size} $\avgwin$ is the average number of sets in sliding window $W$, which is controlled by the duration $w$ of sliding window $W$.

 \emph{Pre-candidates} are the set pairs that must be formed when a new set arrives in the stream.
 In Base and SCase, a new set will form a pre-candidate with each set in the sliding window.
-In SWOOP, the number of pre-candidates is the number of processed inverted list items. \emph{Candidates} are those pre-candidates that are sent to the stock for insertion.
-Base sends all pre-candidates to the stock.
-SWOOP and SCase filter the pre-candidates using a lower bound filter.
+In SWOOP and Static, the number of pre-candidates is the number of processed index list items. \emph{Candidates} are the pre-candidates that are sent to the stock for insertion.
+Base sends all pre-candidates (with similarity larger than zero) to the stock.
+SWOOP and SCase filter the pre-candidates using a lower bound.
+Static does not use a stock and recomputes the join result for each window position.

-The \emph{set rate} is the average number of processed sets per second and measures the performance of an algorithm.
+The \emph{set rate} is the average number of processed sets per second and thus measures the performance of an algorithm.
 We map string tokens to integers as discussed in Section~\ref{sec:opttoken}; this process is identical for all algorithms and is not considered in the set rate.
-The \emph{latency} is the time difference between the appearance of a set in the stream and the update of the top-$k$ result.
-It includes candidate generation, stock update, and potential waiting times in a queue.
+The \emph{latency} is the time difference between the appearance of a set in the stream and the update to the top-$k$ result.
+It includes candidate generation, stock update, and potential waiting times in the input queue.